 Dedicated disabled parking areas are located:

-- On the first (ground) and second floors of the multi-storey car park
+- On level 1 (ground) and level 2 of the multi-storey car park

 - Outside Milton Mouse